gamblevore/speedie/Documentation/Message.md

     boxfile <~ jb.render_jbin // write file to disk as jbin

 `Jbin` is just jeebox, but in a binary form. `jbin` is approximiately the same size as jeebox, except when it comes to storing binary data, when it is far smaller. `Jbin` can store everything jeebox can.
 Best of all... jeebox transparently parses it.
-Also, the code for `jbin` is very small.
+Also, the code for `jbin` is very small, you could parse it in about 30 lines of C++.

-`jbin` is a very tightly defined format, and parses between 2x to 20x faster than Jeebox.
+`jbin` parses between 2x to 20x faster than Jeebox.

 **What about compression?**